Night sky notes for June 2019 Geoff Mitchell

 More detailed sky notes and LAS Newsletters, Finder charts are available to LAS members via the Members` page on the LAS Website www.lutonastrolink.org.uk Artificial satellite and International Space Station visible passes and bright Iridium flares – check the home page for posting s of details of favourable observing times.

 In the south the ringed planet Saturn lies in the constellation of Sagittarius famed for its rich star fields.
+Jupiter is located in the constellation Ophiuchus to the east of Antares ( a distinctive blood red coloured star) in the constellation of Scorpius.

 The orange star Arcturus is found by following the curve of stars in the handle of the Plough down.
 The constellation of Bootes, resembles a `kite` or `Club ` in shape.
 The star Izar is a beautiful orange/ blue double star visible in small telescopes.
 To the east of Bootes find the `horseshoe` shaped constellation of Corona Borealis (Northern Crown) and the `Keystone` Asterism in the constellation of Hercules.
 Hercules also has M13 the famous Globular Cluster, visible to the unaided eye as a misty patch; telescopes show the true wonder of this cluster with over 750,000 stars.
 Likewise another nice globular is M92 in Hercules.